Rayferrufino/Rayferrufino.github.io/_posts/2019-09-06-Spawning-TTYShell-Cheatsheet.md

 ---
 layout: post
 title: TTY Spawn Shell Cheat Sheet
-author: Rayzer0
-category: Red Team
-date: 2019-7-16
+description: This is a collection of one-liners commands that will allow you to spawn TTY shells!
 ---

-## This is a collection of one-liners commands that will allow you to spawn TTY shells
-## very useful for escaping jail shells and when you're dealing with unstable ones too.
+## very useful for escaping jail shells.
 ```perl
 python -c 'import pty; pty.spawn("/bin/sh")'
 ```